We are both college professors at the University of Washington in Seattle.

 In this course, we focus on bullshit as it often appears in the natural and social sciences: in the form of misleading models and data that drive erroneous conclusions.

-The course will be offered in Spring 2017 as a one-credit lecture, under the names INFO 198 and BIOL 106B.
-The classroom's capacity is 160 students, so register as early as the system will let you.
-If you don't manage to register this term, you can still do all the readings and, we hope, watch the lectures on video.
+The course is currently being offered in Spring 2017 as a one-credit lecture, under the names INFO 198 and BIOL 106B.
+The classroom's capacity is 160 students, and the class filled in under a minute once registration opened.
+If you didn't manage to register this term, you can still do all the readings and watch the lecture clips on video.
 Rest assured we will be expanding the course in the future.
-We intend to teach a 3 or 4 credit course to a large audience during the 2017-2018 academic year.
+We intend to teach a 3 credit course to a large audience in Autmn 2017.
 For the latest information about the course, follow us on twitter, on facebook, or by joining our mailing list.

 Informally, yes.
 Our full syllabus is already online.
 You can find almost all of the readings on the internet and the few that are not online should be at your local library.
 We will be adding course materials, including new case studies and tools-and-tricks articles, as they become available.
 We will make video clips from the lectures freely available on youtube.
 For the latest updates on new material, follow us on twitter, on facebook, or by joining our mailing list.